|

 the last of the great trails, with the last drives in the 1890's.
 The Texas Trail, originally blazed by John Lytle in 1874, was not a

 clearly defined road or path, in the sense, say, of I-25.
-Sometimes it would
+Originally, it was some

 ultimately leading to Ogallala, in the words of Andy Adams, the